realXtend/doc/arch_article/wonderland.rst

 OpenWonderland (OWL) and realXtend are architecturally remarkably similar.
 Both OWL and Naali are modular applications where all virtual worlds functionality such as avatars and voice are implemented in modules.
-OWL also has a similar mechanism ti the entity-components described in this article: so called capabilities.
+OWL also has a similar mechanism to the entity-components described in this article: so called capabilities.

 In Wonderland a capability is something that can be attached to a